Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Return Order.md

 # Return Order

-A **Return Order** is the process of processing items returned by a customer, which updates the inventory and creates a record of the return.
+A **Return Order** is the process of processing items returned by a customer.
+This updates the inventory and creates a record of the return.
 Follow these steps to create a return order:

-### Process a Return Order
+## Process a Return Order

 1. **Open Sales Order**
     From the main menu, select **Sales Order**.